StyO: Stylize Your Face in Only One-shot: Related Work

-Face stylization has been widely studied in the field of Neural Style Transfer (NST), image-to-image translation (I2IT), and GAN adaptation.
+\textbf{{\textit{Face stylization}}} has been widely studied in the field of Neural Style Transfer (NST), image-to-image translation (I2IT), and GAN adaptation.
 NST methods match the feature distribution \cite{LeonAGatys2016ImageST,YanghaoLi2017DemystifyingNS,LiPan2019OptimalTO,Kolkin2019StyleTB,Kalischek2021InTL} to transfer artistic texture.
 These methods can achieve pleasing results when the artistic portraits have an intense color or texture pattern, but usually underperform in styles involving significant geometric distortion of facial features, such as anime and cartoons.
-I2IT methods \cite{PhillipIsola2016ImagetoImageTW,JunYanZhu2017UnpairedIT,Liu2017UnsupervisedIT,wang2018pix2pixHD,JunhoKim2019UGATITUG} learn a mapping from a large-scale dataset to translate an input image from a source domain to a target domain. \cite{KaidiCao2018CariGANsUP,Gong2020AutoToonAG,YichunShi2018WarpGANAC,YifangMen2022DCTNetDT,Han2021ExemplarBased3P,Song2021AgileGANSP,Liu2021BlendGANIG} design specific modules and losses based on facial knowledge (\textit{e.g.}, landmarks, expression) to facilitate the face stylization.
+I2IT methods \cite{PhillipIsola2016ImagetoImageTW,JunYanZhu2017UnpairedIT,Liu2017UnsupervisedIT,wang2018pix2pixHD,JunhoKim2019UGATITUG} learn a mapping from a large-scale dataset to translate an input image from a source domain to a target domain. \citet{YifangMen2022DCTNetDT} design specific modules and losses based on facial knowledge (\textit{e.g.}, landmarks, expression) to facilitate the face stylization.
 These methods can achieve reasonable texture and geometric variation when the training dataset includes more than hundreds of artistic portraits.
 However, collecting such extensive images for a specific style is not non-trivial, thus limiting the usage of I2IT in practice.
+Recently, the works about domain adaptation of GANs \cite{Ojha2021FewshotIG} provide a creative way to solve the task.
+Since the pre-trained StyleGAN \cite{karras2019style} forms a generative prior of natural faces, an artistic portrait, which belongs to the proximal domain of natural face, can guide the adaptation of StyleGAN \cite{Zhu2021MindTG,Gal2021StyleGANNADACD,Chong2021JoJoGANOS,Zhang2022GeneralizedOD} to generate artistic portraits.
+Thereafter, given a face photograph, a latent code can be found by inversion techniques \cite{Xia2021GANIA} and fed into adapted StyleGAN to generate the stylized image.
+However, the strong facial prior of pre-trained StyleGAN limits the geometric variation, and compressing face images into latent code also drops the content partially.
+Hence these methods perform not well when implementing artistic images of large geometric deformations and face photographs out of the facial prior.
+In contrast, StyO properly utilizes the potent generative and reconstructive abilities of LDM to alleviate these problems.